diescalo/jermit/docs/protocols.md

 Xmodem has the unfortunate capability of corrupting files that terminate in the ASCII CAN byte (0x18).
-The final block of an Xmodem transfer pads the file with CANs, and without the true file length being known the receiver that is expected to strip these CANs may strip one or more that are supposed to be there.
+The final block of an Xmodem transfer pads the file with CANs, and without the true file length being known the receiver will either strip these CANs (and thus may strip one or more that are supposed to be there) or leave them (and thus make the file bigger than it should be).

-In the old days of BBSes, one would use Xmodem only to download a program capable of running Ymodem or Zmodem.
+In the days of BBSes, one would use Xmodem only to download a program capable of running Ymodem or Zmodem.